 And he is not against wearing a wig or a toupee during his off-screen appearances either.
 For decades, he had masked his thinning hair this way with varied success.

-Certain looks earned him remarks about his bad hair.
-But overall, he tended to opt for more natural looks and a higher, curved hairline.
+But while certain looks earned him remarks about his bad hair, he tended to opt for more natural looks and a higher, curved hairline.

 John Travolta as a bald man

 In the past 3 years, Travolta has been sporting a clean-shaven head with a full beard.

 He introduced the new do on the 6th of January 2019, which instantly made the headlines and remained a hot topic for weeks.